Rufus For Real

 ↓ Jump to Recipe

-This cheesy hamburger helper is creamy, beefy, and made in one pot with simple ingredients for an easy dinner that feels nostalgic in the best way.
-Ready in about 30 minutes, it’s the kind of homemade weeknight comfort food everyone happily eats.
+This cheesy hamburger helper is creamy, beefy, cheesy, and made in one pot with simple ingredients for the ultimate easy weeknight dinner.
+Ready in about 30 minutes, it’s homemade comfort food that tastes even better than the boxed version.

 Let's get started!